top of page

 • Anybody who has symptoms of COVID-19 must stay home and self-isolate;

-• Those unsure of if they or a camper should self-isolate should use the BC COVID-19 Self-Assessment Tool.
+• Those unsure of if they or a camper self-isolate should use the BC COVID-19 Self-Assessment Tool.
 If concerned, they can be advised to contact 8-1-1 or the local public health unit to seek further input.
 They can also be advised to contact a family physician or nurse practitioner to be assessed for COVID-19 and other infectious respiratory diseases.

 • Camp operators/administrators should establish procedures for campers and staff who become sick while at camp to be sent home as soon as possible